 - For monitoring of radio-occultation data, please refer to the ROM-SAF NRT monitoring pages.

 The information on NRT data availability is structured into three parts:

-This availability monitoring is currently being developed as part of the CDOP-3 activities (2017 onwards).
-Therefore, the corresponding web-pages are still under construction with the data coverage monitoring being set up first and timeliness monitoring following as a second step in the near future.
-The information provided currently on these pages is not complete yet in terms of availability of all plot types and number of contributing centres, and page contents will be extended and adapted as more complete monitoring becomes available.
+This availability monitoring is still in active development..
+The information provided will evolve further in the near future in terms of the plot types provided and the number of contributing centres.
+The page contents will be extended and adapted accordingly.
 Comments and suggestions on contents and display are welcome, please contact the NWP SAF User Helpdesk.

 Additionally, the NWP SAF NRT quality monitoring also provides information on data volumes as time series.

 The geographical coverage plots allow a quick overview of currently available data by displaying the horizontal coverage within the four last 6 hour windows (i.e. the last 24 hours) grouped by main data and instrument types.
 Data coverage is provided by several NWP centres to allow comparison of received data.
 This is useful particularly in case of data outages or data transfer problems and allows faster tracking of underlying problems.

 It is becoming ever more important for NWP centres to judge whether the timeliness of the data is sufficient to meet the requirements of their applications and particularly with the move towards use of rapid update very short range high resolution forecasting systems at several centres, information on data transfer times is important for defining the increasingly strict cut-off times.